dmaivel/sharedgl/README.md

 $ ...
 ```

-> [!NOTE]\
+Some applications may require adding the library to the `LD_PRELOAD` environment variable aswell, which is done the same way as shown above.

-> The client library for linux is not exclusive to virtual machines, meaning you can run it on your host for debugging.
+Note that the Linux library does not need to be used in a virtual machine, allowing users to debug the library entirely on the host.

 ### Linux in a VM

 [Click here for virtual machine configuring, which is required for the guest to see SharedGL's shared memory](#virtual-machines)

-For virtual linux clients, an additional kernel module needs to be compiled (preferably in the vm).
-The compiled result, `sharedgl.ko`, needs to be loaded.
-There is a script within this directory (`install.sh`) for ease of use.
-It is recommended that you add `sharedgl` to your modprobe config following installation, otherwise it must be loaded manually on each boot.
+For virtual linux clients, an additional kernel module needs to be compiled in the virtual machine, resulting in a binary `sharedgl.ko` which needs to be loaded.
+Loading/installing can be done by running the provided script (`./kernel/linux/install.sh`), following compilation.
+If the module doesn't load on boot, it is recommended that you add `sharedgl` to your modprobe config.

 ```bash
 # within 'sharedgl' directory
 cd kernel/linux